jingshuw/SAVERX/README.md

 R package for transfer learning of scRNA-seq denoising.
 Take a look at our free [SAVER-X web-server](https://singlecell.wharton.upenn.edu/saver-x/) for the transfer learning online computation!
 We also encourage you to read our [pre-print manucript](https://www.biorxiv.org/content/10.1101/457879v2) for more information.
 You can also refer to our earlier denoising method [SAVER](http://github.com/mohuangx/SAVER).

 ## Updates
+11/12/2019: fix the bug in SAVER-X by requiring the reticulate package to be updated to version 1.13

 8/14/2019: SAVER-X now accepts either a data file or a matrix object in R as input, and creates a new folder under current working directory to store intemediate and final results.
 It returns the file name storing the denoised results.

 ## Installation